-The first, and perhaps most important step, in implementing the ECF specification is to define the ECF Court Policy.
+Perhaps most important step in implementing the ECF specification is to define the ECF Court Policy.
 The court policy is integral to the e-Filing process as it defines a myriad of requirements the Filing Assembly MDE must consider.
-In defining a court policy, the Court must give considerable thought to exactly how comprehensive an e-Filing application it wishes to implement.
-Will it include a single or multiple case type, allow for electronic service, or for access to other case documents?
+In defining a court policy, the Court must give considerable thought exactly to how comprehensive an e-Filing application it wishes to implement.
+Will it include a single or multiple case type, allow for electronic service, or provide access to other case documents?
 Answers to these questions should be defined in the court policy.

 Additionally, the Court will need to determine how e-Filed documents will be "signed" and define a document signature profile.
 The ECF specification allows for digital signatures and XML signatures, among others, or in the absence of more formal signature technologies a "null" signature profile.
-Most courts have found it perfectly acceptable to implement the null signature profile along with a "/s/ Filer Name" on the document signature line as in combination with the e-filing process itself demonstrates this demonstrates the intent to sign and file.
+Most courts have found it perfectly acceptable to implement the null signature profile along with a "/s/ Filer Name" on the document signature line, as, in combination with the e-Filing process itself, it demonstrates the intent to sign and file.

-Further demonstrating the importance of court policy, it will define codes associated with specific courts, or codes lists an EFSP might be required to use in associating with the data they are submitting within the core filing message.
-Courts are required to provide their court policy in two formats; 1) Human Readable, and 2) Machine Readable.
+Further demonstrating the importance of court policy, it will define codes associated with specific courts, or code lists an EFSP might be required to use to associate data it is submitting within the core filing message.
+Courts are required to provide their court policy in two formats; 1) Human-Readable, and 2) Machine-Readable.

-Human Readable Court Policy is a textual document publishing the court's rules and requirements for electronic filing.
+Human-Readable Court Policy is a textual document publishing the court's rules and requirements for electronic filing.
 To be compliant with the ECF 4.0 specification, each court MUST publish a human-readable court policy that MUST include each of the following:

-- The unique court identifier. - The location of the machine-readable court policy. - A definition of what constitutes a "lead document" in the court. - A description of how the <filingPartyID> and <filingAttorneyID> are to be maintained during electronic communications regarding the case. - A description of how the court processes (dockets) matters. - A description of any instances in which the court will mandate an element that the ECF 3.1 schema makes optional. - A description of any restrictions to data property values other than code list restrictions. - Any other rules required for electronic filing in the court.
+- The unique court identifier. - The location of the machine-readable court policy. - A definition of what constitutes a "lead document" in the court. - A description of how the <filingPartyID> and communications regarding the case. - A description of how the court processes (dockets) matters. - A description of any instances in which the court will mandate an element that the ECF 4.0 schema makes optional. - A description of any restrictions to data property values other than code list restrictions. - Any other rules required for electronic filing in the court.

-Machine Readable Court Policy is an ECF 4.0 message that describes the features of the ECF 4.0 implementation supported by the implementing court, the court's code lists, and any other information a Filing Assembly MDE would need to know in order to electronically file successfully into that court.
+Machine-Readable Court Policy is an ECF 4.0 message that describes the features of the ECF 4.0 implementation supported by the implementing court, the court's code lists, and any other information a Filing Assembly MDE would need to know in order to electronically file successfully into that court.
 Machine-readable court Policy includes structures for identifying runtime and development-time policy information.